Anubhav1Shukla/Frontendetp/README.md

 Note:
 These questions are based on the topics covered during the practical sessions.
 Feel free to modify or extend these questions according to your requirements.
-For any queries or clarifications regarding the questions, please refer to your instructor or course material.
+For any queries or clarifications regarding the questions.
 Happy Practicing! 🚀
 Feel free to ask any doubt......